ivan-brko/Quartz.FSharp/Readme.md

 ```

 ## Reporting issues
-Issue report should contain basic information about the issue and instructions on how to reproduce it.
+Issue reports should contain basic information about the issue and instructions on how to reproduce it, as well as version of the library for which the issue is reported.

 ## Contributing
 All contributions are welcome, both bug-fixes and improvements/new features.